na-na-hi/renget/archive/iftod.md

 \>though even after sleep takes him for the night, his shuddering wings and bulging slit hint that unconsciousness hasn't numbed the urges any
 \>he'll be breathing in the scent of two virile males until morning, working himself up involuntarily for hours
 \>probably even breeding both of you in his dreams by now
-\>no doubt you'll be greeted tomorrow by a drooling shaft and a load already large enough to flood a member of his own species
+\>no doubt you'll be greeted tomorrow by a drooling shaft and a load already large enough to flood a member of his own species%%

-\>spending the night between the two wyverns, letting their smokey breath wash over you, won't be something most hunters experience in a lifetime
+%darkgreen%\>spending the night between the two wyverns, letting their smokey breath wash over you, won't be something most hunters experience in a lifetime
 \>that they would admit to, anyway
-\>but it might become your new life, for a while, at least.
+\>but it might become your new life, for a while, at least.%%

 ---
 ###*Rathian*

 ===================================

-\>Be Hunter
+%darkgreen%\>Be Hunter
 \>You've been sent out on a Wyvern egg delivery mission
 \>It seems way too late in the year to be finding Rathian eggs
 \>The sun is low in the sky as you arrive at the nest, and your suspicions are confirmed